Advanced Epidemiology MED5523

 Course Aims

-This course will introduce students to more complex epidemiological concepts and advanced methods employed in modern epidemiological research.
+This course will introduce students to advanced epidemiological concepts and methods, that are underpinned by counterfactual thinking, which are employed in modern epidemiological research.

 Intended Learning Outcomes of Course